Lorentz-like extension Mixing Higgs and Gauge Fields in a U(1) symmetric model: Introduction

-Our inquiry include an initial stage of just massless fields, and a symmetry enlarging the Lorentz, and then the Poincar\'e algebra.
-We expect also that some spontaneous symmetry breaking might land in a model aligned with the constraints set by the CM theorem or the corresponding generalization.
-We will proceed letting the obtained outcomes hint us on how to extend familiar structures.
-The main tools we promote are the Lie algebraic closure of the proposed structures, their invariants, hypothetical covariant derivatives, the associated curvature, and the construction of invariant lagrangian densities associated with Lie algebraic invariants.
-We label and group sets of generators associated with concrete (irreducible) representations under the subgroups prominent in the low energy realm, and even introduce separate labeling for their structure constants, so that we can trace the origin of diverse contributions.
-In fact, the actual nature of the Lie algebraic structures is initially unknown, so the question about simplicity or semisimplicity and the quest for independent couplings for their simple factors is still unsettled.
-In order to nurture and promote the natural ingenuity of the approach, only at the end we explore relations and overlap with diverse notorious advances in this and close realms.
+The key methodologies we endorse include the Lie algebraic closure of the proposed structures, exploration of their invariants, consideration of hypothetical covariant derivatives, examination of associated curvature, and the construction of invariant Lagrangian densities linked to Lie algebraic invariants.
+We systematically label and group sets of generators associated with specific (irreducible) representations under the subgroups prominent in the low-energy realm (Lorentz and internal symmetries).
+The separate labeling for their structure constants facilitates the tracing of diverse contributions to the model.

+Given that the actual nature of the Lie algebraic structures is initially unknown, questions regarding simplicity or semisimplicity, as well as the quest for independent couplings for their simple factors, remain unresolved.
+To foster and encourage the innate ingenuity of our approach, we postpone the exploration of relations and overlaps with various well-established advancements in this and related domains until the final stages of our inquiry.

-One last thing needs to be discussed.
-The Higgs field $H_{\alpha}, \bar{H^{\alpha}}$ is in the fundamental representation of the isospin symmetry.
-So, in order to have a Higgs field as a gauge field we need to allow for a symmetry including generators in the fundamental representations of $SU(2)$.
-The reader will find some parallelism to the undertaking of supersymmetry, which involves the fundamental representations of the Lorentz symmetry in the extended symmetry.
-Later stages of this program will tackle this endeavor.
+A crucial point for discussion remains—the Higgs field $H_{\alpha}, \bar{H}^{\alpha}$ resides in the fundamental representation of the isospin symmetry.
+Consequently, to accommodate a Higgs field as a gauge field, we must permit a symmetry that includes generators in the fundamental representations of $SU(2)$.
+The reader may discern a parallelism with the pursuit of supersymmetry, involving the fundamental representations of the Lorentz symmetry within the extended symmetry.
+Subsequent stages of this program will address this particular undertaking.

-The transformation of fields in (\ref{THbar})-(\ref{TTbar}) involve both space--time and internal symmetry groups.
-It might lead to a non trivial connection between internal and external symmetries.
-We develope here this program {\bf first in the absence of the $SU(2)$ symmetry} to explore a simpler case, so we eliminate the indices $\alpha,\beta, i,\cdots$.
-We will tackle in a forthcoming contribution the case with $SU(2)$, then with two $SU(2)$, and extrapolate these results.
-Also, we will include there extensions involving the fundamental representations of $SU(2)$.
+The transformations of fields in (\ref{THbar})--(\ref{TTbar}) encompass both space-time and internal symmetry groups, potentially leading to a nontrivial connection between internal and external symmetries.
+Here, we develop this program first in the absence of the $SU(2)$ symmetry to explore a simpler case, thus eliminating the indices $\alpha, \beta, i, \ldots$.
+A forthcoming contribution will address the case with $SU(2)$, involving a fundamental representation thereof.